 Being submissive is a voluntary behavior.
-Forcing submission because someone judges a woman as rebellious is not right.
-The men who do this have betrayed the trust of their sisters and aunts and wives and daughters.
-They have sold them into bondage to another person without the woman's express permission (in the case of arranged marriages for political or economic reasons) and cooperation.
+Forcing it because someone judges a woman as rebellious is not right.
+The men who do this have betrayed the trust of the females in their lives.
 Many women, used for sexual or economic reasons, become divorced for some selfish whim.
-A God who loves his daughters and his sons does not want humans to treat each other in this manner.
-We are told to love our neighbor as ourselves and to treat them as we would want to be treated (Matthew 19:19 and other places).
-In a marriage relationship, your closest neighbor is your spouse.
-In another place, Paul warns us that adultery (a form of betrayal) causes the sinner to be grieved in his own soul (1Corinithans 6:18).
+God does not want humans to treat each other in this manner.

 A man's eternal life is in jeopardy if there is a hindrance in his prayers.
 Her role is to carry and care for the children that will come from this relationship.
-If a man loves his wife as himself, which is what Jesus told them to do, then it is not very difficult for the wife to submit and trust him to make finalize family decisions.
+If a man loves his wife as himself, which is what Jesus told them to do, then it is not very difficult for her to be submissive and trust him to make finalize family decisions.